 I am still trying to catch up on past few days in Bahrain and so I will continue the tale.

 Friday was the big day!!
-At first they told us that we were going to be restricted to the Bahrain base starting on Friday, but then they changed their minds because Ramadan didn’t actually start until the 1st (More about that later).
+At first they told us that we were going to be restricted to the Bahrain base starting on Friday, but then they changed their minds because Ramadan didn’t actually start till the 1st of August.
 Originally there was no overnight liberty for Friday only Wednesday and Thursday, which I had duty Thursday, so that was a huge bummer.

 There was a Philippine band playing music and they don’t know any music greater than the 1990s so it was a welcome flash back, I felt like I was at somebodies wedding.
 A guy who had transferred from my ship before deployment was also there and he is on a PC so I talked to him about his second tour and new life and what he thought.
 He is loving it.
 On the smaller ship there are only a few officers so they do 5 different jobs instead of just one and they run the show right beside the captain.
 It is really cool to take a position like that for a second tour but also a lot of responsibility.